AbiramiSukumaran/spanner-gemini-search/README.md

 ) PRIMARY KEY (id);

 ## Prepare & Load Patent Data
 For building the Patent Search App, we will use the Patent Published dataset in BigQuery.
-For ease of implementation, I have already prepared the data and made it available here.
+For ease of implementation, I have already prepared the data and made it available [[here]([url](https://github.com/AbiramiSukumaran/spanner-gemini-search/blob/main/insert_into_patents_data.sql))](url).
-Run the INSERT scripts in Spanner Studio Editor.
+Run the INSERT scripts[https://github.com/AbiramiSukumaran/spanner-gemini-search/blob/main/insert_into_patents_data.sql](url) in Spanner Studio Editor.
 This should populate the patents_data table we created in the previous step.
 This is the patent data we will use for matching with the user search text.

 ## Create Remote Model for Gemini 1.0 Pro
 We will convert the patent abstracts into a consolidated summary consisting of a title and keywords.
 For this we will use the Gemini 1.0 Pro model from Vertex AI remotely from Spanner.
 Run the following DDL from Spanned Studio Editor: